This go-to shrimp recipe for Garlic Butter Shrimp recipe makes an easy and quick meal or appetizer that looks fancy.

 - Cut down the back of the shrimp and pull out the black vein.
 To remove the vein easily, slide a toothpick underneath to help lift the vein up and out.

 - Allow the shrimp to soak in cold water until you are ready to use them.
+Then, pat them dry with a paper towel by cooking.

-Ingredient to make this shrimp recipe
+Ingredient to make Garlic Butter Shrimp

 - Olive oil — I like using extra virgin olive oil but you can use a neutral oil of your choice.

-- Shrimp — raw, peeled, and deveined
+- Fresh Shrimp — raw, peeled, and deveined

 - Kosher salt and freshly ground black pepper